La Belle Électrique

 Concert hall for electronic music

 Electronic music is a new subject for architecture.
-Most of the times electro nights take place in spaces that were not specially designed for them: clubs or night clubs, warehouses, fields, stadiums… For the Grenoble project, the aim was to invent a specific architectural system for a new type of spectacle and relationship with the public, whilst allowing concerts with a more traditional configuration.
+Most of the times electro sets take place in spaces that were not specially designed for them: clubs or night clubs, warehouses, fields, stadiums… For the Grenoble project, the aim was to invent a specific architectural system for a new type of spectacle and relationship with the public, whilst allowing concerts with a more traditional configuration.

 The site is a former industrial district today undergoing total mutation.
 The hall is built next to the Magasin, the Grenoble Centre for Contemporary Art, installed in a hall built by the Eiffel workshops at the end of the 19th century.
 In a context undergoing total mutation (*), the project is a volume with five branches that gives equal importance to each of its sides.
 This multidirectional and autonomous shape frees itself from future developments, and there is no risk of its identity being weakened in the future.